Making the world better one meeting and document at a time.

 In her non-elected work, Jana is a small business owner.
 Jana founded Meeting & Management Essentials in 1993 in Minnesota and moved the company to Idaho in 1994.
 The company focuses on improving meeting, time, decision-management, and strategic planning skills for individuals and organizations.

 Nominated as a 2010 Trailblazer by the National Association of Women Business Owners in Idaho, Jana has also been recognized by the Pioneer Chapter of the Daughters of the American Revolution as a community leader.
-Named one of Idaho’s Accomplished under 40 (years of age) business owners in 2001 and the Better Business Bureau’s 1999 Integrity Counts small business award winner, Jana has worked to bring the power of productivity, morale and profit to day-to-day business meetings and activities since 1986.
+Named one of Idaho’s Accomplished business owners under 40 in 2001, and the Better Business Bureau’s 1999 Integrity Counts small business award winner, Jana has worked to bring the power of productivity, morale and profit to business meetings and activities since 1986.

 Jana’s community involvement includes volunteering for the Learning Lab for 9 years, serving on the State Bar Association Public Information Committee; serving on the boards of such groups as the Idaho State Association of Parliamentarians, the American Society of Training and Development, Easter Seals Goodwill, Senior Solutions and the Learning Lab; and participating in the Citizen Law Academy in 2000, the Citizen Police Academy in 1999, and graduation from the Idaho POST Police Academy in 2002.